osrf-migration/srcsim-wiki/qual_task2.md

 roslaunch srcsim qual2.launch extra_gazebo_args:="-r" init:="true"
 ```

-A log file is written under ~/.gazebo/log/<timestamp>/gzserver/state.log .
+A log file is written at ~/.gazebo/log/<timestamp>/gzserver/state.log .
 You can verify that your log file has been properly generating by loading it into Gazebo:

 ```